 The Wellington Region Emergency Management Office (WREMO - the W is silent like in write) manages Civil Defence Emergency Management services in support of the nine city, district, and regional councils of the Wellington region.

 Kāpiti is a tectonically active area.
 There are five known faults traversing the area: Ohariu Fault Northern Ohariu Fault Gibbs Fault Ōtaki Forks and Southeast Reikorangi Fault.

-The rural fire service for Kāpiti is managed by the Wellington Rural Fire Authority (WRFA).
-This page takes you to the WRFA website.
+The fire service for Kāpiti is managed by Fire and Emergency New Zealand.
+This page takes you to their website.

 Ever wondered what would happen if a major earthquake struck Kāpiti, the effect of sea level rises or what other natural hazards exist in our district?

 - Fire and Emergency New Zealand – Check it's alrightlaunch